wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 ### Can we start building Web and Cordova App in 11.x?

 Yes.
-WaveMaker 11 beta is as stable as other releases of Web and Cordova mobile app development platform.
+WaveMaker 11 beta is as stable as other releases of Web and Cordova mobile app development platforms.

 ### How can we migrate our projects to the 11.x version?